StefNewton/SPEC_Configuration_Files/README.md

 # SPEC_Configuration_Files
-Configuration files for the Heracles and Hydra systems with various levels of optimizations implemented for the SPEC CPU2017 benchmark suite.
+Configuration files for the Heracles system with various levels of optimizations implemented for the SPEC CPU2017 benchmark suite.